 Root Capital remarked that moving its advisory services to a remote format increased women's participation in the training workshops.
-The angel investing network MAIN shared that its members abroad could participate in virtual screening sessions of startups and that members were also more likely to participate in digital training.
+The angel investing network MAIN shared that its internally among the investing team and with portfolio companies.
+A few remarked they are likely to continue some of their new digital ways of working even after it becomes safe to travel.